 Call me a stalker, but scrolling through websites like Minted and stalking the sample photos that they use on their card product listings is a great way to gather ideas for color combinations and poses.

 It can be so easy to get wrapped up in the festive prints and kitschy graphics.
 My advice—keep it simple.
 After all, the people you are sending the cards to are far more interested in seeing how you (or most likely your little ones) have grown and changed over the past year.
 If you want to use plaids or a fun sweater mix in plenty of simple, solid colored outfits for the other family members.
 Too many prints and patterns distracts from the real purpose of the picture—your family.

 Coordinate, don’t match.

 It is easy to get caught down the bunny hole of matchy-matchy.
 The plaid scarf on mom, the matching plaid shirt on dad, and the plaid dress on baby—you’ve seen the pictures.
 Instead of worrying too much about matching, work on coordinating.
 Coordinating means you are pulling a similar trend/style/or color scheme through everyone’s outfits for cohesion.
-If your little girl is wearing this adorable flannel dress, perhaps you would wear jeans with a white button down and a fur vest.
+If your little girl is wearing the adorable flannel dress, perhaps you would wear jeans with a white button down and a fur vest.
 The blue from the dress coordinates with the blue of the jeans.
 Although the mom’s outfit and the little girl’s dress are vastly different, they coordinate together perfectly.

 I cannot wait to see and hear about your holiday pictures this year!
 Do not stress too much about the outfits—the people in the pictures are the real stars.